Term Life Insurance Quotes

 As we stated earlier, the best time to purchase life insurance is while you are young and in good health.
 Your personal health has an enormous effect on the rate of your policy because it directly correlates with how long you will live.
-It’s simple, the healthier you are the longer you will live.
+It’s simple, and the healthier you are, the longer you will live.

-Life insurance companies want to insure healthy people who are at a low risk of passing away early.
+Life insurance companies want to insure healthy people who are at low risk of passing away early.

-Maybe you are not in the best shape of your life right now but you still need life insurance coverage.
-Do not worry, there are “no medical exam” life insurance policies that can cover you.
+Maybe you are not in the best shape of your life right now, but you still need life insurance coverage.
+Do not worry.
+There are “no medical exam” life insurance policies that can cover you.

-These policies tend to be more expensive but they are great to use for coverage while you making the climb to a healthy lifestyle.
+These policies tend to be more expensive, but they are great to use for coverage while you making the climb to a healthy lifestyle.

 “Can’t I just lie about my health to get a better price?”

-We highly recommend not lying to your life insurance company because once they find out (which they will) it can void your entire contract.
+We highly recommend not lying to your life insurance company because once they find out (which they will), it can void your entire contract.

-All of the money that you paid for the policy would be wasted and it would leave your family without this important coverage.
+All of the money that you paid for the policy would be wasted, and it would leave your family without this important coverage.

 Life insurance companies have each applicant get a medical exam in order to verify all of the information submitted, as well as to determine any underlying medical conditions.
-Unless of course it is a no medical exam life insurance policy.
+Unless, of course, it is a no medical exam life insurance policy.

 The medical exam can be done by a medical professional in the convenience of your own home.
 It generally takes thirty minutes to complete the exam.
-Twenty minutes allotted for the verbal questionnaire and ten minutes for the standard and basic sample collections.
+Twenty minutes are allotted for the verbal questionnaire and ten minutes for the standard and basic sample collections.